 - An IRS levy

 Many Americans borrowed money from their retirement accounts for the first time during the COVID-19 pandemic.
-Coronavirus Related Distributions need to be reported as income via Form 1099-R as early distributions under provisions of the CARES act.
-If you receive Form 1099-R for the first time this tax season, you are not alone.
+Coronavirus Related Distributions should have been reported as income via Form 1099-R as early distributions under provisions of the CARES act.

-The CARES Act allows you to report your Coronavirus Related Distributions over the course of 3 years instead of all at once.
-This will spread out the taxes, so you aren’t paying them all in 2021.
+The CARES Act allowed taxpayers to report Coronavirus Related Distributions over the course of 3 years instead of all at once.

-TaxSlayer will walk you through the steps of reporting your retirement income found on Form 1099-R. All you have to do is have all your forms, records, and receipts ready and we guide you through the rest.
+TaxSlayer will walk you through the steps of reporting your retirement income found on Form 1099-R. Just have all your forms, records, and receipts ready, and we will guide you through the rest!